leemthai/zone-sniper/docs/spec.md

 2. Create `key price zones` for all pairs with sufficient kline data for the user's preferred `price horizon`.
 What is the validation for selecting `key price zones` as price targets?
     - 2.1 Pairs spend a disproportionally large amount of time in `key price zones`
     - 2.2 Therefore once an asset reaches a `key price zone` from outside such a zone, it is then likely to consolidate sideways for a while.
 Therefore profit should be taken and the capital re-invested in other opportunties.
-    - 2.3 Therefore `key zones` make statistically valid `price targets`.
+    - 2.3 Therefore `key zones` make statistically valid `price targets` (as are `reversal zones`)
-    - 2.4 (Not coded at all yet) Question: why are `reversal zones` (remember, reversal zones are `high wick zones` and `low wick zones`) not currently treated as targets as well?
-Because if an asset hits a `low wick zone` from above, or `high wick zone` from below, it is much more likely to reverse price direction, therefore it is very risky *not* to target this price.
-        - 2.4.1 - Therefore we need to add the appropriate `reversal zones` to our design as target zones.
-    - 2.5 (Not coded at all yet) Related to 2.4: how does the presence of `reversal zones` afffect journey outcomes to `key price zones` i.e. what if this reversal zone is found between `live price` and a `key price zone` - does this:
+    - 2.5 (Not coded at all yet) how does the presence of `reversal zones` afffect journey outcomes to `key price zones` i.e. what if this reversal zone is found between `live price` and a `key price zone` - does this:
         - 2.5.1 invalidate the `key price zone` target?
         - 2.5.2 modify the probability of `key zone` being reached?
 3. For all pairs, given its `live price`, for each `key price zone` run a plug-in analysis function to: